-Once the position is designated a professional level IT worker, review the primary job family indicated on the PD to ensure the position is placed in the appropriate job family.
+Once the position is designated as a professional level IT worker, review the primary job family indicated on the PD to ensure the position is placed in the appropriate job family.

-Although the PD may have a primary job family as well as a secondary job family listed, it is your job as the Evaluator to review the position's specific information and provide a recommendation of the primary job family.
-In order to do this, you will need to:
+Although the PD may have a primary job family as well as a secondary job family listed, it is your job as the evaluator to review the position's specific information and provide a recommendation of the primary job family.
+To do this, you will need to:

-- 1. Review Assigned Work Activities and Knowledge, Skills and Abilities to determine recommended job family. - 2.
-When identifying job family, check the IT Job Family Descriptor section of the handbook, then cross check with job family listed on the PD.
-If it meets the definition in more than one job family, the Evaluator should determine what the core work focus and central knowledge requirement is that comprise the position's reason for its existence. - 3.
+- 1. Review "Assigned Work Activities" and the "Qualification Knowledge, Skills, and Abilities" sections of the IT PD to determine recommended job family. - 2.
+When identifying job family, check the IT Job Family Descriptor section of the handbook, then cross check with the job family listed on the PD.
+If it meets the definition in more than one job family, you should determine what the core work focus and central knowledge requirement are that comprise the reason for the position's existence. - 3.
 If the recommended job family is different, enter your rationale in the comment section.

-Information Technology (IT) Position Evaluation Tool
+Information Technology Position Evaluation Tool

 The IT Professional/Technical structure uses a factor comparison methodology to evaluate positions.
-The factor comparison method is a quantitative job evaluation method in which a series of rankings on separate compensable factors identify which jobs contain more of a factor than the other evaluated jobs.
+The factor comparison method is a quantitative job evaluation method that employs a series of rankings on separate compensable factors to identify which jobs contain more of a factor than other evaluated jobs.
 The position evaluation score is the combined numerical values derived from the factor rankings.